 The swift progress is in part due to Rigby & Rigby’s sophisticated basement construction method, which enabled the concrete top slab to be lowered into place early in the project and provided a weatherproof box within which the site team could continue excavations.
 This approach also minimised noise from the works, ensuring a peaceful Christmas for neighbours in the exclusive west London neighbourhood.

 Rigby & Rigby prides itself on its commitment to working sensitively on every single one of our development sites and we are a three-times winner of the prestigious Considerate Constructors award in recognition of the ongoing commitment made by our twenty-five strong site team to maintaining excellent relationships with local communities.

 Progress on the above-ground rebuilt extension is moving on apace too.
 This extension will benefit from high thermal properties in the construction of the walls, roof and flooring as well as state-of-the-art insulated and soundproofed windows and roof lights, maximising natural daylight.
 A ‘green’ roof seeded with plants will provide an attractive outlook for the extension and provide both added insulation and rainwater attenuation, easing the water run-off into the drainage system.

 During January the building will become completely watertight, allowing internal works to progress on the high level of quality internal finishes.

-Marking our tenth year in business, the Kensington Mansions project not only showcases the Rigby and Rigby team’s skills in the sensitive development of a Grade II listed property, balancing the restoration of its’ historic qualities with a modern and distinctive basement redevelopment, it also highlights the seamless collaboration between Rigby and Rigby’s in-house teams to deliver not only a stunning family home for the client, but also in ensuring that neighbours in one of London’s most coveted postcodes are not inconvenienced by the project.
+Marking our tenth year in business, our 100th project not only showcases the Rigby & Rigby team’s skills in the sensitive development of a Grade II listed property, balancing the restoration of its’ historic qualities with a modern and distinctive basement redevelopment, it also highlights the seamless collaboration between Rigby & Rigby’s in-house teams to deliver not only a stunning family home for the client, but also in ensuring that neighbours in one of London’s most coveted postcodes are not inconvenienced by the project.